 Living by example is the greatest teacher of all time.
 Raising kids is a hard job, and to raise kids to follow your teachings you must live the life you want them to emulate.

-While I was growing up parents were constantly watching over their kids and correcting them when they went they wrong.
-One of the advice parents give their kids then, was, do not follow a bad company.
+While I was growing up, parents were constantly watching over their kids and correcting them when they went wrong.
+One of the advice parents gives their kids then, was, do not follow a bad company.
 Parents wanted to find out the background of their kid’s friends.
 When parents found out that their kid’s friends were lacking in morals, they tactfully cut off such a relationship to preserve the family values they are inculcating in their kids.

-They knew and believed that bad company was a threat to good manners.
+They knew and believed that evil company was a threat to good manners.
 Parents knew also that iron sharpens iron.
-They knew the importance of family values and will go the extra mile to preserve it.
+They knew the importance of family values and will go the extra mile to preserve them.

-Family values have changed over time and for parents to restore these family values, we need to begin to pay close attention to the kind of company our kids associate with.
+Family values have changed over time and for parents to restore these family values, we need to pay close attention to the company our kids associate with.

 2. Neglect of Family Prayer

 The family that prays together stays together.
 I have heard this word several times while I was growing up.
 First, we need to understand what prayer is all about.
-My catechism teaches me that prayer is a continual lifting up of one’s mind and heart to God.
+My catechism teaches me that prayer is a continual lifting of one’s mind and heart to God.

-It can be expressed in thoughts or words.
+We can express it in thoughts or words.
 While growing up, I used to see my Dad come to the altar in the sitting room to pray.
-This is not a one-off thing, it happens every single day it was part of his morning mindset and as I grew up, at the age of 5; every Saturday, my mum will wake us up to join in the family prayer.
+This is not a one-off thing, it happens every single day it was part of his morning mindset and as I grew up, at 5; every Saturday, my mum will wake us up to join in the family prayer.